g11tch/wp-sitemanager/readme.txt

 === WP SiteManager ===
-Contributors: primestrategy, jim912
+Contributors: primestrategy, jim912, Kengyu Nakamura
 Tags: cms, mobile, sitemap, pager, page navi, breadcrumb Requires at least: 3.5
-Tested up to: 3.9
+Tested up to: 4.2.2
-Stable tag: 1.0.15
+Stable tag: 1.1.0

 WP SiteManager is an integrated package comprising of necessary functions for using WordPress as a CMS.